StrangeRanger/dotfiles/README.md

 ### External Resource Management

-- **Automated downloads**: The [.chezmoiexternal.toml.tmpl](.chezmoiexternal.toml.tmpl) file tells chezmoi to install and cache third‑party tools during `chezmoi apply`.
+- **Automated downloads**: The [.chezmoiexternal.toml.tmpl](.chezmoiexternal.toml.tmpl) file tells chezmoi to fetch and cache third‑party tools during `chezmoi apply`.
 It downloads `vim‑plug`, Oh My Zsh, zsh plugins, and much more.
 - **Scheduled refreshes**: Each external resource defines a refresh period of 168 hours (one week), ensuring that these tools stay up to date without manual intervention.

 <!-- ### Customizations